 The Sesame Street Bay of Play reopened partially March 26, 2021, with character interactions, new presentations, a dance party, a storytime with Big Bird and the all-new Big Bird's Bistro.
 Rides are now open!
 Our toddler, Lily, is literally jumping to enjoy SeaWorld experiences that are designed just for her.
 (Hop over to our post on taking toddlers and small children to SeaWorld San Diego for tips.)
-There's a new animal show designed for tadpoles called R is for Rescue at the Nautilus Amphitheater.
-Elmo, Abby Cadabby and Big Bird sing, dance and present animal ambassadors to show how SeaWorld rescues and cares for all kinds of animals in need.
+There's a new Sesame Street show designed for tadpoles called Let's Play Together.
+Elmo, Abby Cadabby and other friends sing, dance and play.

-And of course, the indoor exhibits reopening has added so much to the park experience.
-We have enjoyed visiting our friends the sea turtles, sharks, penguins, beluga whales and walruses.
-In order to limit capacity, lines form outside the exhibits.
-We found the lines moved fairly quickly and were much shorter than promised.
-And the views of the animals are toadally worth hopping by!
+And of course, the reopening of indoor exhibits has added so much to the park experience.
+We have enjoyed visiting our friends — the sea turtles, sharks, penguins, beluga whales and walruses.
+The views of the animals are toadally worth hopping by!
 Tad added the video to our YouTube channel!

 But the moment we've all been waiting for has arrived.
 Rides are now open!
 You'll want to check online to see which rides are open before you visit, because SeaWorld is slowly reopening rides, and not all rides have returned.

 SeaWorld San Diego Reopening Tickets and Reservations

 You may purchase tickets for Animal Encounters (reservations required) or reserved seating for shows (recommended as the park is getting busier).
 Kids 12 and under must wear a face covering during the animal experiences.
 If you froget one, the park will provide it.
 Once in the park, you can purchase Sea Lion Feeding and Ray Feeding, as well.
 Those sea lions do tricks (and bark for attention) to get those fish!
 It's toadally worth it!
 The more involved dolphin interaction experiences (where you can get in the water) are back, but reserve ASAP because dates are selling out!

-If you purchase the meal package, you can use your save on food and drink.
+If you purchase the Dine and Drink bundle, you can save on food and drink.
 The Dine & Drink bundle includes six (6) food and/or drink items of your choice (including beer, wine and cocktails).
 Try dishes and treats at these restaurants: